 After dropping off our baggage, we popped across the road to a cute little French restaurant for a coffee and a shared almond croissant.
 There are no such facilities at the airport.
 Mind you, going through security checks etc was considerably less stressful than at Brisbane (but probably just as thorough).

-An uneventful flight back to Brisbane, where our car was waiting for us at Airpark2 ready for the two hour drive home.
+An uneventful flight back to Brisbane, where our car was waiting for us at Airpark2, ready for the two-hour drive home.

 Loved Norfolk Island.
 Fantastic views, incredible history and no stress.
 Everyone should have it on their Bucket List.